rahulsingh2312/botx/README.md

 This Twitter bot will generate tweets in your style and post them automatically on X (formerly Twitter) using Vercel.

 ### Step 1: Set Up Your Environment
-1. Navigate to the bot directory and install dependencies:
+1. Navigate to the bot directory and install dependencies: ( Optional )
    ```bash
    cd botx
    bun i
    bun run dev
    ```
-2. Configure environment variables:
+2. Configure environment variables (needed):
-   - Copy the `sample.env` file and create `.env.local`.
+   - Copy the `sample.env` file and create `.env.local`. (no need to create a file just store all this keys for future use)
    - Add your X API keys to authenticate the bot.

 ### Step 2: Customize the Bot's Personality